maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 ## Invited Talk (External Conference/Seminar)
 - **Mar.
 14, 2026**
-  Maizie is invited to give a seminar talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Saturday, March 28, 2026, The 22nd Annual Meeting of the MidSouth Computational Biology and Bioinformatics Society (MCBIOS) at Tampa, Florida.
+  Maizie is invited to give a talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Saturday, March 28, 2026, The 22nd Annual Meeting of the MidSouth Computational Biology and Bioinformatics Society (MCBIOS) at Tampa, Florida.
+- **Aug.
+19, 2025**
+  Maizie was invited to give a talk titled *“Integrative and 3D spatial transcriptomics: interpretable embeddings, interpolation, and cell–cell communication”* at the Joint Statistical Meetings (JSM) in Boston in August 2026.
 - **Oct.
 20, 2025**
-  Maizie is invited to give a seminar talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Thursday, March 19, 2026, at the Department of Statistics and Probability at Michigan State University.
+  Maizie is invited to give a colloquium talk titled *“Domain identification, integration, and 3D reconstruction with spatial transcriptomics data”* on Thursday, March 19, 2026, at the Department of Statistics and Probability at Michigan State University.
 - **Mar.
 27, 2025**
   Maizie is invited to give a seminar talk titled *“Domain identification, integration, and 3D reconstruction with spatial